mrtnrdl/.dotfiles/README.md

 ## installation
     dnf -y install stow

 After that you have to navigate in your repo with the dotfiles.
-In my case this would be
+In my case this would be */home/mrtn/.dotfiles*
-    cd /home/mrtn/.dotfiles

 Then you can install the settings
     stow zsh